Skip to Content

 For more information about data we collect from and share with credit reference agencies, see 'Who we share your data with'.

-When you connect your mortgage in the Monzo app, we send your personal data, including your name, date of birth and address to Transunion so that we can fetch your full credit file.
+When you connect your mortgage in the Monzo app, we send your personal data, including your name, date of birth and address to TransUnion so that we can fetch your full credit file.
 To find out how they use your information see their privacy notice here.

 We may also collect information about you from public sources for AML reasons or market research.